AKSB-GP/BlenderLauncher/README.md

   Open the folder of the selected Blender version.

 **Add a New Version**
   Add a new Blender version by selecting its folder.
-Select the "Blender VERSIONNUMBER" folder to add it to the launcher
+Select a folder named "Blender 4.2" adds it to the launcher.

 **Remove a Version**
   Remove a version from the launcher by selecting a version and pressing the remove button.

 **Download a Version**
-  -Access Blender's official download page to add a version
+  -Access Blender's official download page to add a version.

 ---